ThomasRoca/American-Community-Survey-Project/index.md

 ### ii.
 Data visualization using Microsoft PowerBI

 As another example of visualization, we showcase below what can be easily achieved by less advanced coders using [Microsoft PowerBI](https://powerbi.microsoft.com/).
-It allows to build dahsboard in minutes when you would need hours or days to code it from scratch.
-We used the same indicator we requested from the API in python.
-The CSV file is store in this GitHub repo and accessible [here](https://github.com/ThomasRoca/American-Community-Survey-Project/blob/master/ACS_broadband.csv).
-Note that the data source the PowerBi visualization below uses is the one hosted in this repo as PowerBI can connect to remote data sources.
+PowerBI allows to build dahsboards in minutes when you would need hours or days to code it from scratch.
+We used the same indicator as the python query example.
+The CSV file is stored in this GitHub repo and accessible [here](https://github.com/ThomasRoca/American-Community-Survey-Project/blob/master/ACS_broadband.csv).
+NB.
+The data source for this PowerBi visualization is the one hosted in this repo as PowerBI can easly connect to remote data sources.

 <iframe width="100%" height="450" src="https://msit.powerbi.com/view?r=eyJrIjoiOTRkNzc2OGQtN2ExYi00NDgyLTk1ZTQtYTY3YTNmNTMyYThlIiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9" frameborder="0" allowFullScreen="true"></iframe>